dsprenkels/sss-rs/README.md

 `sss-rs` contains Rust bindings for my [Shamir secret sharing library][sss].
 This library allows users to split secret data into a number of differemnt shares.
-With the posession of some or all of these shares, the original secret can be restored.
+With the possession of some or all of these shares, the original secret can be restored.

-An example use case is a beer brewery which has a vault which conains their precious super secret recipe.
+An example use case is a beer brewery which has a vault which contains their precious super secret recipe.
 The 5 board members of this brewery do not trust all the others well enough that they won't secretly break into the vault and sell the recipe to a competitor.
 So they split the code into 5 shares, and